What to Bring

 - Treating physician's full name

-- Doctor's phone number
+- Doctor's phone number and address

 - Doctor's medical license number (verify at mbc.ca.gov)